(Click on thumbnail for larger image)

 Reflections of what inspires my work as an artist..

 I spent the first four years of my life in Japan.
 We lived with my grandmother in a traditional Japanese house in Kobe.
 My grandmother was the first person who encouraged me to draw.
-It is my first memory.
-She put paper down for me on the table, but I always wanted more space.
-So she put paper down for me on the floor.
-Soon I was going over the edge of the paper onto the tatami mat.
+It is my first memory of art.
+She put paper down for me, but I always wanted more space.
+So she covered the floor with paper.
+Soon I was going over the edge and onto the tatami mat.
 So she taped paper on the walls, all around the room.
 I could never master the art of staying on the paper.
 I always wanted to go beyond the edges.
 Soon the walls were covered in colors and shapes.
-I never knew anyone who was so loving, so willing to let me explore beyond the boundaries.
+I never knew anyone who was so loving, so willing to let me explore beyond boundaries.
 She set a theme for my life.
-I painted this picture of her just before she died, on a trip I made back home to Japan in 1982.

 § § §

 I dreamed that I was walking down a narrow street.
 On the sidewalk was a long shadow, like a tree, extending for what seemed forever.
 But there was no tree in sight.
 I had a sense that it was the time-line of my life.
 I started to run along the length of this mysterious shadow.
 As I did, I felt all the losses and victories of my life, so many that it was impossible to count.
 It was as if life had turned into a torrent of memories, past and future indistinguishable from each other.
 I could see that there was an end to the timeline, and as I drew nearer to it, I felt a deep sense of peace.
 Just as I reached what I though would be the end of my time in this life, I burst through into something enormous and beautiful, as if some great change was coming, into the world and into my life.
 Even now, as I reflect on this dream, I am filled with a sense of indescribable happiness.